By Laura Kemp • 16 November 2021 • 14:37

-Young women need to save £185k more than men for an equal retirement income, a study has shown.
+Young women need to save £185k more than men for equal retirement income

 For women to have an equal retirement income to men, they will need £100k to bridge the savings gap, another £50k to cover longer life expectancy and £35k to pay for associated care needs.